Overview: Radiculopathy is a painful condition that occurs when a nerve root within the cervical, thoracic or lumbar spine becomes irritated.

 Symptoms: There is a varied presentation to discogenic pain.
 Typically, spine pain is prevalent with or without local nerve root irritation.
 Prolonged sitting, bending or lifting can aggravate symptoms.

 Treatment: Treatment of discogenic pain can include medication management with anti-inflammatories.
 Physical therapy can help to teach a home exercise program and improve core strength and flexibility.
 Interventional spine procedures can help with acute to sub-acute pain.
-More recently, placing stem cells into an injured disc has been very effective in healing tears in the outer portion of the disc and decreasing disc herniations, which leads to significant pain relief and improved function.
 Surgery is reserved for those who fail conservative measures.